HD 96700: Planetary system

 Two planetary companions have been discovered by the HARPS instrument, which measures variations in the star's radial velocity that are presumed to be caused by gravitational perturbations from orbiting objects.
 The innermost planet, HD 96700 b, is orbiting close to the star at a distance of roughly 0.08 AU with a brief orbital period of 8.13 days.
 It has at least nine times the mass of the Earth, and so may be a Neptune-like planet.
 But until astronomers can determine the orbital inclination or directly image the planet, there is no way to know for certain its actual mass.

-The second companion, HD 96700 c, is orbiting at roughly the same distance as Mercury from the Sun, with a semimajor axis of 0.42 AU and a period of around 103 days.
+The second companion, HD 96700 d, is orbiting at roughly the same distance as Mercury from the Sun, with a semimajor axis of 0.42 AU and a period of around 103 days.
 It may have a relatively high eccentricity of 0.4.
 This object has at least 13 times the mass of the Earth.
 A 2017 study found that HD 96700 b does not transit its host star.
-The existence of both planets was confirmed in 2021, and an additional planetary companion orbiting between them was found.
+The existence of both planets was confirmed in 2021, and an additional planetary companion orbiting between them was found, but in 2026 it was found that the radial velocity signal attributed to this planet is likely correlated with stellar activity indicators, making its existence uncertain.